 Climate change adaptation should relate to all hazards that are directly and indirectly attributed to climate change, exposure of various components of the World Heritage properties to these hazards and related vulnerability factors (physical, social, economic, institutional, etc.) This reflects not only the importance of addressing all components of climate risks (hazards, exposure, vulnerability), but also makes clear that climate change adaptation cannot be seen in isolation from other risk factors.

-Climate change is a risk multiplier that exacerbates current hazards, exposures and vulnerabilitiesWorld Heritage propertiesmay also be impacted by improper adaptation or mitigation responses to climate change (i.e., maladaptation).
+[Approved on 21/03/2023 + example of hazards, exposures and vulnerabilities as a footnote] Climate change is a risk multiplier that exacerbates current hazards, exposures and vulnerabilities to World Heritage properties.
+These may also be impacted by improper adaptation or mitigation responses to climate change (i.e., maladaptation).

 Climate change may have positive impacts on the Outstanding Universal Value of some World Heritage properties.
 Therefore, climate change adaptation strategies should consider whether there are opportunities to exploit these positive impacts, while also reducing the risks of the negative impacts of climate change.
 A lost opportunity may be as harmful as a negative impact.